Equivariant eta forms and equivariant differential $K$-theory: Equivariant K-theory

 \subsection{Equivariant K-Theory}

-In this subsection, we give some examples of the equivariant geometric families and get a geometric description of equivariant $K$-theory.
+In this subsection, we give some examples of the equivariant geometric families and a geometric description of the equivariant K-theory.

-Recall that \cite{MR0234452} the equivariant $K$-group $K_G^0(B)$ is the Grothendieck group of the equivalent classes of equivariant vector bundles over $B$.
-Let $i:B\rightarrow B\times S^1$ be a $G$-equivariant inclusion map.
-It is well known that if the $G$-action on $S^1$ is trivial,
+Let $K_G^0(B)$ be the $G$-equivariant $K^0$-group of $B$, which is the Grothendieck group of the equivalence classes of $G$-equivariant topological complex vector bundles over $B$ (cf. \cite{Se68}).
+Since $G$ is compact, by Proposition \ref{prop:a04}, it is also the Grothendieck group of the equivalence classes of $G$-equivariant smooth complex vector bundles.
+Note that the ring structure of the $K^0$-group is induced by the tensor product of the complex vector bundles.